After decades of speculation, Whitney Houston’s rumoured lesbian tryst is getting ready to reveal all.

 A Song for You: My Life With Whitney has been described as, “Deeply personal and heartfelt, A Song for You is the vital, honest, and previously untold story that provides an understanding of the complex life of Whitney Houston.
 Finally, the person who knew her best sets the record straight”.

-Whitney Houston died on 11 February 2012 at the age of 48 when she accidentally drowned in a bathtub in Beverly Hills.
-Heart disease and cocaine were contributing factors to her death.
+Whitney Houston died on 11 February 2012 at the age of 48 when she accidentally drowned in a bathtub in Beverly Hills, with heart disease and cocaine use as contributing factors.